 Next steps as we continue this transition include:

-• filling direct reports of the CEO and REOs, completion of recruitment of national directors and prioritising the recruitment of health region EMTs
+- filling direct reports of the CEO and REOs and completing the recruitment of health region EMTs

 Regional health profiles